bill-ahmed/qbit-matUI/README.md

 The app will automatically reload if you make changes to any of the Angular source code.

+## Testing
+The tests make use of an actual qBittorrent instance running inside a docker container.
+First, follow the instruction located under: `dev/README.txt`.

+Then, to run the tests we need to run two separate terminals:

+- In the first terminal, run:
+  1. `cd mock_backend`
+  2. `node proxy.js`
+- In a new terminal:
+  1. `ng test`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.